-All plants/trees graded Florida #1 and judged blue ribbon or better will be sold at the blueberry, citrus tree, peach tree and ornamental plant auction.
+All plants/trees graded Florida #1 and judged blue ribbon or better will be sold at the blueberry, citrus tree, and ornamental plant auction.

-Participants in the blueberry plant, citrus tree, and peach tree auction must be present during the sale of their project.
+Participants in the blueberry plant, citrus tree auction must be present during the sale of their project.